shaikhmudassir/codebase/Readme.md

 -----
 ### Note
- Master Branch Branch server side configuration there for use (this Branch)[https://github.com/shaikhmudassir/codebase/tree/without-flask]
+ Master Branch Branch server side configuration there for use [This Branch](https://github.com/shaikhmudassir/codebase/tree/without-flask)